Debra Paget: European productions

-Paget appeared in Cleopatra's Daughter (1960) filmed in Italy, Why Must I Die?
-(1960) for American International Pictures, Most Dangerous Man Alive (1961), and Rome 1585 (1961) again in Italy.
+Paget appeared in Cleopatra's Daughter (1960) and Rome 1585 (1961), both filmed in Italy.

-American International Pictures (AIP)
+Return to Hollywood and television roles

+She returned to the US to make Why Must I Die?
+(1960) for American International Pictures and Most Dangerous Man Alive (1961) for Columbia Pictures.
 Her final two films were for producer/director Roger Corman at American International Pictures: Tales of Terror (1963) and The Haunted Palace (1963).

 She did television work throughout her career.
-Her last performance in this medium came in a December 1965 episode of ABC's legal drama of Burke's Law, (1963-1966), starring Gene Barry (1919-2009).
-She finally retired from entertainment roles in film and television in 1965, after marrying a wealthy oil executive, by whom she later had one son, her only child.
+In 1959, Paget appeared as Lela Russell with Russell Johnson in the episode "The Unwilling" of the NBC Western television series Riverboat (1959-1961), starring Darren McGavin.
+In the first episode of the third season (1959) of NBC's Wagon Train, she played a Mexican revolutionary.